iarmaanx/React/README.md

 Usecase- When you fill a login form the data like your name is directly passed to the dashboard.
 When you need to pass data from one component to another.

+6. Theme Switcher
+Uderstanding the Context hooks in depth.
+It's basically two components- <br>
+(a) createContext <br>
+(b) useContext <br>

+Let's uderstand these a bit. <br>
+(a) createContext - This initally creates a global variable which is accessible in the components.
+You can use this in different components. <br>
+Let me explain this with example.
+Think of a theme changer button.
+You're using dashboard component of your React app ,the theme is dark so now you clicked on the button and changed it to light.
+Even you surf through different compnents the theme will remain light.
+How this variable is being shared.
+Here we use this concept.

+(b) useContext - Now you have created a global variable.
+To use it we refer to useContext hook.